45Drives/autotier/README.md

 EXPIRES=<number of seconds until file expiry>
 USAGE_WATERMARK=<0-100% of tier usage at which to tier down old files>
 ```
 As many tiers as desired can be defined in the configuration, however they must be in order of fastest to slowest.
-The tier's name can be whatever you want, as it is just used for config diagnostics.
+The tier's name can be whatever you want but it cannot be `global` or `Global`.
+Tier names are only used for config diagnostics.
 Usage watermark can be disabled by omitting the option in the configuration file, causing `autotier` to always tier down files older than the defined expiry age.
-Below is an example of a configuration file:
+Below is a complete example of a configuration file:
 ```
 # autotier.conf
+[Global]
+LOG_LEVEL=0

 [Fastest Tier]
 DIR=/tier_1         # fast tier storage pool
 EXPIRES=3600        # one hour